Universal first-order Massey product of a prefactorization algebra: Introduction and summary

 The main goal of this paper is to describe the first, potentially non-trivial, higher structure of the cohomology $\infty$-prefactorization algebra $\H\FFF$, and to illustrate this structure by simple examples.
 Abstractly, it is given by the \textit{universal first-order Massey product} \cite{UniversalMassey1,UniversalMassey2}.
 It is realized by a cohomology class, constructed from any choice of minimal model, that describes the first-order obstruction of $\FFF$ being formal \cite{Dimitrova}.
 The advantage of this cohomology class, in contrast to a minimal model, is that it is insensitive to the choice of minimal model, hence it does not suffer from any redundancy or dependence of auxiliary choices.
 We would like to mention that there also exist successive higher obstruction classes \cite{Dimitrova}, or in other words higher-order Massey products \cite{UniversalMassey3}, which encode higher-order obstructions to $\FFF$ being formal.
 In the present paper, we restrict our attention to the simplest case of universal \textit{first-order} Massey products, but we hope to come back to their higher-order variants in a future work. \sk

 The main mathematical tools that we use for formulating and proving our results are from homotopical algebra and operad theory, see e.g.\ the influential works \cite{Hinich1,Hinich2} and the comprehensive monograph \cite{LodayVallette}.
 Similar techniques have been used previously in the context of prefactorization algebras.
 For instance, Carmona, Flores and Muro \cite{CFM} describe the abstract homotopy theory of prefactorization algebras and factorization algebras, which are variants satisfying a descent condition, using model category theory and Bousfield localizations.
 A more concrete and computational approach, based on Koszul duality of dg-operads, was studied recently by Idrissi and Rabinovich in \cite{PFAKoszul}.
-Their main result is a proof that a certain variant of the prefactorization operad (that differs from our preferred one, see Remark \ref{rem:operadchoice}) is Koszul, which implies that there exists a quite concrete model for homotopy-coherent prefactorization algebras, a homotopy transfer theorem, and hence a concept of minimal models in this case. \sk
+Their main result is a proof that a certain variant of the prefactorization operad (whose objects are all open subsets and not only disks) is Koszul, which implies that there exists a quite concrete model for homotopy-coherent prefactorization algebras, a homotopy transfer theorem, and hence a concept of minimal models in this case. \sk

 The outline of the remainder of our paper is as follows.
 In Section \ref{sec:prelim}, we recall the relevant background on operadic homological algebra, following mainly the presentation of Loday and Vallette \cite{LodayVallette}, but slightly generalizing their constructions to the case of colored dg-operads.
 More specifically, we recall the operadic bar-cobar adjunction, which allows us to determine a semi-free resolution $\PP_{\infty}\SimTo\PP$ of any augmented colored dg-operad $\PP$, and hence a concept of homotopy-coherent $\PP$-algebras, also known as $\PP_{\infty}$-algebras.
 With these methods we also obtain a homotopy transfer theorem, as well as a minimal model construction.
 We conclude this section with an explicit and computationally accessible description of the cohomology class that describes the universal first-order Massey product, slightly generalizing the constructions in \cite{Dimitrova} and \cite{UniversalMassey1,UniversalMassey2} to the case of colored operads. \sk